opontorno/Hybrid-Quantum-Neural-Network-for-binary-classification/README.md

 As a first step, *exploratory data analysis* (EDA) and *preprocessing* of the images contained in the dataset were carried out.
 As can be seen, not all the images contained in the original dataset on the *kaggle* site were used, but only a portion of them: specifically, 300 images were taken for each class.
 From this it follows that the dataset used turns out to be balanced with respect to the classes.
 ![](pictures/class_distribution.png)

-The quantum neural network consists of a sequence of 11 layers:
+Our hibrid neural network is a typical Convolutional Neural Network with two fully-connected layers at the end.The value of the last neuron of the fully-connected layer is fed as the parameter $\theta$ into our quantum circuit.
+The circuit measurement then serves as the final prediction for 0 or 1 as provided by a $\sigma_z$ measurement.

 ![](pictures/summary.png)

-At this point, we moved on to the network training phase using the following hyperparameters:
+For network training, we used the loss function _Negative Log-Likelihood_ and the optimiser _Adam_.
+All this using the following hyperparameters:

-- a number of *epoches* equal to $30$.
+- _Epochs_: $30$.
-- a *batch_size* equal to $1$.
+- *batch size*: $1$.
-- an initial learning rate equal to $0.00001$.
-- a $L_2$ *regularization factor* equal to $0.001$.

-All using the optimizer the *Adam* and as a loss function the *Negative Log-Likelihood*.
+- _Learning rate_: $10^{-5}$.
+- _weights decay_: $10^{-3}$.

 The image of the loss curves of training and validation is presented below.